moby/moby/docs/reference/commandline/run.md

       --help                        Print usage
   -h, --hostname string             Container host name -i, --interactive                 Keep STDIN open even if not attached
-      --io-maxbandwidth string      Maximum IO bandwidth limit for the system drive (Windows only) (Windows only).
+      --interface-priority value    Set the priority of network traffic (default []) --io-maxbandwidth string      Maximum IO bandwidth limit for the system drive (Windows only) (Windows only).
 The format is `<number><unit>`.
                                     Unit is optional and can be `b` (bytes per second),